AWS-South-Wales-User-Group/qldb-guide/docs/blog/index.md

-I regularly publish QLDB related blog posts on the AWS Heros `dev.to` space that can be found [here](https://dev.to/mlewis7127).
-These are republished here for completeness:
+I regularly publish blog posts on the AWS Heros `dev.to` space that can be found [here](https://dev.to/mlewis7127).
+QLDB related posts are republished below for completeness:

 2021 Posts